baomidou/mybatis-plus-doc/src/content/docs/en/guides/auto-convert-enum.md

 ---
-title: Auto-mapping Enums
+title: Auto-Mapping Enums
 sidebar:
   order: 8
 ---

-In addition to MyBatis's `EnumOrdinalTypeHandler` (based on enum constant ordinal) and `EnumTypeHandler` (based on enum constant name),
-we provide a more flexible enum handler: `MybatisEnumTypeHandler` (based on enum constant properties).
+In addition to MyBatis's built-in `EnumOrdinalTypeHandler` (based on enum constant ordinal) and `EnumTypeHandler` (based on enum constant name), we provide a more flexible enum processor: `MybatisEnumTypeHandler` (based on enum constant properties).
-Simply declare the enum to enable auto-mapping.
+Simply declare your enums to enable automatic enum mapping.
 Undeclared enums will be mapped according to MyBatis's `defaultEnumTypeHandler`, which defaults to `EnumTypeHandler`.

 ```java